Prosperity and Biodiversity in the Tropics: Challenges of Sustainability in Costa Rica

 - an ecotourism project in the Monteverde highland region;

 - a sea turtle conservation project at Playa Junquillal;

 - a watershed restoration project in the Guanacaste region;

 - a reforestation project in the northwestern tropical dry forest region;

 - a cooperative community on the Pacific coast near Quepos that features a 2,000 hectare palm oil plantation; and

-The remainder of the program (12 weeks) will be based on the Osa Peninsula on Costa Rica’s southwest Pacific coast.
+The remainder of the program (12.5 weeks) will be based in the highlands of Panama and Costa Rica’s Osa Peninsula.
 Named one of the “most biologically intense places on earth” by National Geographic magazine, the tiny Osa Peninsula – just a little larger than Chittenden County, Vermont – is home to a startling 2.5% of the earth’s biodiversity.
 More than half of the peninsula is protected by Corcovado National Park and the Golfo Dulce Forest Reserve.

 People began settling on the Osa Peninsula only 60 years ago, and for decades it was described as a “wild west” of subsistence farmers, fishermen, gold miners, and loggers.
 Over the past 15 years, outside pressures of economic and social change have begun to threaten the biological integrity of the Peninsula.
 The road onto the Peninsula was fully paved only 7 years ago.
 Development proposals include a large scale marina and resort, a nearby international airport, and new African palm and rice plantations.
 Small scale, locally owned businesses are at risk of being overwhelmed by a sudden influx of outside capital investment and well-meaning government and NGO development projects.
 In sum, the Osa Peninsula is a region poised at a crossroads, where hard decisions must be made about how to balance growth and conservation with local control.